grmarxer/kubernetes/Documentation/Ingress_Resource/Create_an_Ingress_Resource.md

 4. To delete an Ingress Resource all you have to do is delete the Ingress Resource created above

     <br/>

     ```
     kubectl delete -f 3-web-ingress.yaml
     ```

+#
+#  "virtual-server.f5.com/ip:" is how the VIP gets assigned to BIG-IP, you can either choose a specific VIP (ex.
+172.16.10.100) or use the controller default option,
+#  controller default is what you are accustom to with NGINX.
+In order to use controller default you must add the following argument to the BIG-IP controller deployment
+#  ("--default-ingress-ip=172.16.10.90")  the IP address assigned here will be used as the VIP IP whenever the annotation (virtual-server.f5.com/ip: "controller-default") is set.
+#  You can only use on or the other in a deployment, either specify the VIP specifically or use the controller default
+#
+#  Use one or the other, in this example I am specifying the VIP IP as "172.16.10.100"